mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 **From my own review,  I can say that there are MANY anomalies in the Edison Research (via NewYorkTimes) data that Truman used.
 IF the edison data is truthful, the anomalies absolutely deserve investigation**

 As the Revolver article pointed out, it is unlike NYT to make mistakes of magnitude, and mistakes in data do not appear statistically likely to be genuine ballot errors.
+If genuine error is not to blame, the numbers certainly deserve investigation.

 This repository has been saved to archive.org to prevent disappearing